Mount Lee: History

 Four years later Lee began experimenting with television using call letters W6XAO.
 Studios were on the seventh floor of a building at Seventh and Bixel near his Cadillac dealership.
 A few years later, the transmitter was moved atop what is now called Mount Lee.
 An early reference to this name is in a June 1939 article in a magazine published by the California Chamber of Commerce: "Lee has bought a 20-acre site on a mountain top at the eastern boundary of Griffith Park, widening the transmission field of the Don Lee equipment to take in new thousands of homes in the Hollywood hills and the San Fernando Valley.
 The site is one and a half times higher than the top floor of the Empire State Building in New York.
 Mount Lee is thus the highest television location in the world.
 The transmitter is being rebuilt for installation on the mountain."

 According to Wikimapia the immediate seller was not the original development company, but Sennett personally, "who wasn't doing too well in the post-silent Hollywood era and really needed the money."
-Lee was the first of what would become three active pre–World War II Los Angeles television pioneers.
+Lee was the first of what would become three Los Angeles television pioneers.
 The others were Paramount Studios' W6XYZ (later called KTLA) and Lee's mentor Earle C Anthony's W6XEA (later called KSEE, KFI-TV, KHJ-TV, and now operating as KCAL-TV).
 Lee's W6XAO eventually became KTSL – standing for Thomas S. Lee, who had succeeded to his father's position when Don Lee died in 1934.
 KTSL was purchased by CBS in 1950 and became KNXT, today's KCBS-TV.

 Lee's television head was Harry Lubcke.
-Paramount had Klaus Landsburg and Anthony had the venerable KFI radio dual chief engineer team of Headly Blatterman and George Mason.
-All three recognized that television signals from Mount Lee and similar points were inadequate to reach the greater Los Angeles basin.
-They needed a point overlooking the entire area.
+Paramount had Klaus Landsburg and Anthony had the KFI radio dual chief engineer team, Headly Blatterman and George Mason.
+All three recognized that television signals from Mount Lee and similar points were inadequate to reach the greater Los Angeles basin, and they needed a point overlooking the entire area.
 Part of Mount Lee was then sold to Howard Hughes, who intended to erect an estate for his then-current love interest, Ginger Rogers.
-Ultimately, the Hughes-Rogers relationship soured, and the mansion was never built.
+However, the Hughes-Rogers relationship soured, and the mansion was never built.